LukasB-DEV/react-native-auto-play/packages/react-native-autoplay/README.md

 -   **Broken exceptions with `react-native-skia`**: When using `react-native-skia` up to version `2.4.7`, exceptions on iOS are not reported correctly.
 This is fixed in newer versions of `react-native-skia`.
 For more details, see this [pull request](https://github.com/Shopify/react-native-skia/pull/3595).
 -   **AppState on iOS**: The `AppState` module from React Native does not work correctly on iOS because this library uses scenes, which are not supported by the stock `AppState` module.
 This library provides a custom state listener that works for both Android and iOS.
 Use `HybridAutoPlay.addListenerRenderState` instead of `AppState`.
 -   **Timers stop on screen lock**: iOS stops all timers when the device's main screen is turned off.
 To ensure timers continue to run (which is often necessary for background tasks related to autoplay), a patch for `react-native` is required.
 A patch is included in the root `patches/` directory and can be applied using `patch-package`.
+-   **expo-splash-screen stuck on iOS**: The `expo-splash-screen` module is broken on iOS because it does not support scenes, which are used by this library.
+This can cause the splash screen to be stuck on either the mobile device or on CarPlay.
+To fix this, a patch for `expo-splash-screen` is included in the root `patches/` directory and can be applied using `patch-package`.
+After applying the patch, you can hide the splash screen for a specific scene by passing the module name to the `hide` or `hideAsync` function.
+The module name can be one of the values from the `AutoPlayModules` enum or the UUID of a cluster screen.
+    ```tsx
+    import { hideAsync } from 'expo-splash-screen';
+    import { AutoPlayModules } from '@iternio/react-native-auto-play';

+    // Hide the splash screen for the main app
+    hideAsync(AutoPlayModules.App);

+    // Hide the splash screen for the CarPlay screen
+    hideAsync(AutoPlayModules.AutoPlayRoot);
+    ```

 ## Contributing